Nevada: Statehood (1864)

 Nevada is one of only two states to significantly expand its borders after admission to the Union, with the other being Missouri, which acquired additional territory in 1837 due to the Platte Purchase.
-In 1866 another part of the western Utah Territory was added to Nevada in the eastern part of the state, setting the current eastern boundary.
+In 1866, another part of the western Utah Territory was added to Nevada in the eastern part of the state, setting the current eastern boundary.
 Nevada achieved its current southern boundaries on January 18, 1867, when it absorbed the portion of Pah-Ute County in the Arizona Territory west of the Colorado River, essentially all of present-day Nevada south of the 37th parallel.
 The transfer was prompted by the discovery of gold in the area, and officials thought Nevada would be better able to oversee the expected population boom.
-This area includes most of what is now Clark County and the Las Vegas metropolitan area.
+This area includes all of what is now Clark County and the southern-most portions of Esmeralda, Lincoln, and Nye counties.